Revised Product Liability Directive

 Key obligations

-Entities covered by the proposed Directive are subject to a strict liability (liability regardless of fault) for damages caused by defective products, including defective software and digital manufacturing files.
+Entities covered by the revised Directive are subject to a strict liability (liability regardless of fault) for damages caused by defective products, including defective software and digital manufacturing files.
 Liability arises when an injured person proves that the product was defective, he/she has suffered damages, and there is a casual link between the damage and the product’s defectiveness.

-Furthermore, the proposed Directive introduces new rules on evidence, which alleviate the burden of proof for example when the claimant meets excessive difficulty in proving defectiveness or a casual link because of the scientific or technical complexity of the product (e.g. AI-systems).
+Furthermore, the revised Directive introduces new rules on evidence, which alleviate the burden of proof for example when the claimant meets excessive difficulty in proving defectiveness or a casual link because of the scientific or technical complexity of the product (e.g. AI-systems).